-Twenty-year-old Londoner, Cleo Sol, was born to be musical.
-Her mum, a half Serbian/ half Spanish singer who also plays the guitar and flute, and her dad, a Jamaican bass playing pianist, met whilst playing in a jazz band.
+Twenty-year-old Londoner, Cleo Sol, was born to be musical; her mum who is a half Serbian/ half Spanish guitar and flute playing singer, and her dad, a Jamaican bass playing pianist met whilst playing in a jazz band.
 She grew up surrounded by her parents’ Motown, Latin, reggae, soul and Acid Jazz records and cites hearing Stevie Wonder’s “Don’t You Worry ‘Bout A Thing” as her eureka moment.
 The melding together of all those influences + Sol’s effortless, smooth-as-silk voice = “Rose In The Dark”; her dreamy, Inflo produced debut.
 Despite the briefness of the 1-minute and 20-second opener, “One Love”, it sets the tone for everything that follows.
 “Rose In The Dark” is an album about love and for lovers.
 Rather than sounding like an album comprised of eleven separate tracks, it has a soulful grace that allows it to flow like a river of silk.
 Throughout, Sol displays a vocal maturity that belies her age; at times you are reminded of Jill Scott, Lauryn Hill, Solange and Angie Stone, however, if you were to ask me who Cleo Sol most reminds me of, without hesitation I’d say Minnie Riperton.
 Cleo Sol really is a young lady on the cusp of greatness.
 Here’s the video to “When I’m In Your Arms” just in case you were in any doubt.

 9: THE FLAMING LIPS – American Head (Bella Union)